8 Ways You Can Tell That It's the Right Time to Quit

 One study by Heather C. Lench and Linda J. Levine had participants self-report on whether they were approach- or avoidance-oriented, and then set them to the task of solving three sets of seven anagrams.
 Unbeknownst to the participants, the first anagram was unsolvable, and since the test was timed and you had to do the anagrams in order, giving up on that first anagram was crucial to success.
 Well, guess what?
 As the researchers hypothesized, the approach-oriented gave up and moved on, while the avoidance-oriented kept trying to solve the thing and got more agitated, too.
 A second experiment using the same scenario (the unsolvable anagram) confirmed the findings.
-Rather than rely on self-report, the goal was framed as “attain success” for half the group and as “avoid failure” for the other half.
+Rather than relying on self-report, the goal was framed as “attain success” for half the group and as “avoid failure” for the other half.
 Those primed to avoid failure kept trying to solve that unsolvable anagram; instructed not to fail, they were so focused on not failing that they couldn’t recognize the thing couldn’t be solved.
 Ironic, no?

 Sometimes, cultural wisdom aside, grit just results in banging your head against the wall.

 So, if you’ve successfully tackled your habits of mind to the ground, what’s next on the agenda to ensure the timing and execution are optimal?
 Try the following:

 1. Get a grip on your emotions.